California Power of Attorney Laws

 Mental Capacity for Creating a POA

 California requires that the person making a power of attorney have a certain mental capacity, called the "capacity to contract."
 Notably, this requirement is more stringent than the capacity to make a will or trust.
-If you're helping someone create a POA, at a minimum you'll want to make sure that they are able to:
+If you're helping someone create a POA, at a minimum, you'll want to make sure that they're an adult who can:

 • manage financial resources